Provider Selection Regime frequently asked questions

 There may be occasions under the regime where decisions could be subject to a judicial review.

-It is the responsibility of the relevant authority to satisfy themselves that the requirements to follow direct award process A apply.
+It is the responsibility of the relevant authority to satisfy itself that the requirements to follow direct award process A apply.
 There may be occasions where decisions taken under the PSR – including the decision to follow direct award process A – could be subject to a claim for judicial review: relevant authorities must ensure their decisions are reasonable and documented.

 Key criteria